 "Akatsuki," he said in a quiet voice.
 The menace in his voice was unmistakable.

 "That's right, Hyuuga.
 Pack your things.
 We'll leave as soon as I gather the rest."

-Genma stepped out and quickly entered the room beside theirs to relay the message that they'd been dispatched to confirm the unverified report of an Akatsuki sighting in a town close to the one they were located in.
+Genma stepped out and quickly entered the room beside theirs to relay the message that they'd been dispatched to confirm the unverified report of an Akatsuki sighting in a town close to their location.
 They were ordered not to engage unless absolutely necessary, and hopefully it wouldn't come to that.
-Their four-man team might not stand a chance especially if they encounter more than one member of the notorious group.
+Their four-man team might not stand a chance, especially if they encounter more than one member of the notorious group.
 There would be no room for carelessness this time, if they wanted to stay alive.